djanlm/ShopifyAPIRequestTest/README.md

 * Run `npm install` to install all dependencies.

-Configure your own .env file.
+* Create and configure your own .env file.
 In the repository there's an .env.example that can be used as a model.
 In the .env file you should insert your API password and the name of your store.

 Inside the post request, change the *location_id* if it is needed because it must be specified when creating fulfillments.